EMCY

 Repertoire

 Pieces for prepared piano and with electroacoustic devices are allowed.
 All styles are welcomed, and it is possible to present extracts of the pieces.
-The score of the mandatory piece by Gérard Pesson will be viewable online by the end of 2022 (date to be confirmed), and then available for purchase from Editions Maison Ona (www.maison-ona.com).

-We recommend the candidates to review:
+We recommend the candidates to review :

-– “10 ans avec le piano” published by Cité de la musique, which provides pieces of the 20th century, organized by levels of difficulty
+– “10 ans avec le piano,” published by Cité de la musique, which provides pieces of the 20th century, organized by levels of difficulty,

 – “Bonjour, Piano! – Pieces by French Composers in Progressive Order” (Editions Durand).

-– “Musica ficta” by Gérard Pesson, Vol. 1 to Vol. 3 (Editions Lemoine).
+– « Musica ficta by Gérard Pesson, Vol. 1 to Vol. 3 (Editions Lemoine).
+Each publisher has its own catalog available upon request or online.

-• The mandatory piece of Gérard Pesson (beginner level) (2’30 / 3’00)
+• The mandatory piece of Miharu Ogura (beginner level) (2’30 / 3’00)

 • A piece by György Kurtág chosen among the volumes 1, 2, 3 of Játékok